fnando/sublime-codefmt/README.md

 ## Usage

-By default, Code Formatter is ran whenever you save a supported code file (i.e. a formatter is configured and enabled).
-You can disable this behaviour by changing the settings under “Sublime Text -> Preferences -> Package Settings -> Code Formatter -> Settings” or by using the command palette (`super+shift+p`) and searching for “Code Formatter: Settings”.
+By default, Codefmt is ran whenever you save a supported code file (i.e. a formatter is configured and enabled).
+You can disable this behaviour by changing the settings under “Sublime Text -> Preferences -> Package Settings -> Codefmt -> Settings” or by using the command palette (`super+shift+p`) and searching for “Codefmt: Settings”.

 You can also trigger commands using the command pallete by searching for “Code
 Formatter: Format File”.
 Additionally, you could set up a keyboard shortcut by